emabee/rust-hdbconnect/hdbconnect_async/src/code_examples.md

 and stream it e.g. into a writer.
 For doing so, you convert the value into one of `hdbconnect::{BLob, CLob, NCLob}`.

-In this example the [`NCLob`] will, while being read by `std::io::copy()`, continuously fetch more data from the database until it is completely transferred:
+In this example the [`NCLob`] will continuously fetch more data from the database until it is completely transferred into the writer:

 ```rust, no_run
 use hdbconnect_async::{Connection, HdbResult, IntoConnectParams, ResultSet};